RTEMS/rtems-docs/c-user/fatal_error.rst

 support package (BSP) may install an initial extension that performs a system reset.
 In this case the non-initial extensions will be not called.

-The fatal handler are called with three parameters:
+The fatal extensions are called with three parameters:

 - the fatal source,